devbyray/devbyrayray-blog-nuxt/content/posts/2022-01-31_How-To-Create-a-Random-String-With-Maximum-Characters-in-JavaScript-389ea3698721.md

 ---
 title: How To Create a Random String With Maximum Characters in JavaScript
-description: Create your own random data generator in JavaScript!
+description: You can use a library for generating random data in JavaScript, but I think it’s even cooler to do it yourself.
+If you want to spice up your JavaScript skills, these functions are the best to practice.
 date: '2022-01-31T14:27:52.823Z'
 categories: []
 tags: ['JavaScript']